leethomason/OpenSaber/readme.md

 The prop shield "collects" 1) an audio amplifier, 2) a DotStar LED controller, and 3) an accelerometer onto one board.
 The PCB with and without the Prop Shield are functionally equivalent.
 But without the Prop Shield, you need to add the amp and accelerometer yourself.
-Depending on space constraints, one or the other is more appealing.
-(Which is why I maintain both versions, but the V7 will move to Prop Shield exclusively.)
+This is almost always more trouble;
+the wires to connect everything become a problem.

-- A **microcontroller**, the Teensy 3.2, is the micro-computer that runs the software.
+- A **microcontroller**, the Teensy 3.2 or 3.5, is the micro-computer that runs the software.
 It controls the blade state, the color of the LEDs, the color of the blade, and does audio processing.